 - Incorporate this as a service add-on for your workout plans

 3. Self Serve Nutrition

-If coaching is not your thing, then think about creating e-books for your customers as bonus or add on to the workout plan you are offering through your online personal training business.
+If coaching is not your thing, then think about creating Ebooks for your customers as a bonus or add on to the workout plan you are offering through your online services business.

 There is so much information out there when it comes to diet, meal planning, eating for your body, and so on.
 The ideas for ebooks are truly endless when it comes to creating content around living a healthy lifestyle.